HarvardMapCollection/classes/gened1140/fall-2022/assignment/index.md

 3. You may have noticed that the field headers are not easy to understand.
 This is common when working with datasets.
 Because column headers have character limits, datasets often come with codes as the field headers, and you must use what is called a **codebook** to interpret what the columns mean.
 In the data you downloaded for this activity, navigate to `poland-stats` and open the file `poland-stats-codebook.csv`.
 ![Screenshot of the codebook](media/2-13.png)

 4. Revisit the Polish cities attribute table and use the codebook to make sense of the values in the table.
 What do you notice?
-Some of these observations may be helpful for your midterm.

 ### Using map symbology to notice trends